 Mark is a recognized leader in issues related to trading contracts.
-He is a member of the ABI Safe Harbors Advisory Committee, which is tasked with recommending revisions to the Bankruptcy Code.
+He was a member of the Safe Harbor Committee of the ABI Committee to Study the Reform of Chapter 11.
 In the Enron chapter 11 case, Mark was special counsel to the debtors for issues related to the close out of the debtors' $60 billion trading book.
 He regularly advised Bear Stearns on bankruptcy issues relating to trading contracts and derivatives, and actively participated in the preparations for a possible bankruptcy filing by that company in March 2008.
 In addition to Morgan Stanley, he represented a number of creditors in the Lehman bankruptcies, and regularly advises financial institutions on trading contract and derivatives issues.
 He is also representing a number of MF Global creditors on issues such as the return of excess collateral and letters of credit.

 Mark represented XL Capital, a global insurance company, with respect to the successful termination of an $80 billion guaranty of credit default swap and other liabilities of monoline insurance company SCA (now known as Syncora).
 In the case of Mutual Benefit Life Insurance Company, the largest insurance company failure then on record, Mark led the legal team drafting a rehabilitation plan for the $12 billion institution and was lead counsel in the plan confirmation hearing.
 He played the same role in the rehabilitation of the Confederation Life Insurance Company, U.S. Branch.
 He is also advising a monoline insurer in connection with the potential restructuring of several billion dollars of debt issued by the Commonwealth of Puerto Rico and its public agencies.